OpenVPN Site-to-Site Configuration Example with SSL/TLS¶

 using 10.3.101.0/24

-as the IPv4 VPN Tunnel Network.
-This can be any subnet
+as the IPv4 Tunnel Network for the VPN.
+This can be any

-so long as it does not overlap another subnet currently in use on the network.
+valid IPv4 subnet so long as it does not overlap another subnet currently in use

 OpenVPN allocates IP addresses the same way it does for remote access clients.
 When using a Topology style of subnet, each client obtains one IP address in a common subnet.
 When using a Topology style of net30, each connecting client gets a /30 subnet to interconnect itself with the server.